dfurtado/dataclass-csv/README.md

     email: str
     age: int
 ```

-The dataclass `User` has 3 properties, `firstname` and `email` is of type `str` and `age` is of type `int`.
+The dataclass `User` has three properties: `firstname` and `email`, both of type `str`, and `age`, of type `int`.

-To load and read the contents of the CSV file we do the same thing as if we would be using the `DictReader` from the `csv` module in the Python's standard library.
-After opening the file we create an instance of the `DataclassReader` passing two arguments.
-The first is the `file` and the second is the dataclass that we wish to use to represent the data of every row of the CSV file.
-Like so:
+To load and read the contents of a CSV file, you follow the same approach as when using DictReader from Python’s standard csv module.
+After opening the file, you create an instance of `DataclassReader`, passing two arguments: the file object and the dataclass you want to use to represent each row of the CSV.
+For example:

 ```python
 with open(filename) as users_csv: